 This will work against you if you wish to change your car.
-There are several things you can do to avoid or come out of a negative equity; one of it is to consider refinancing your loan or make extra payments.
+There are several things you can do to avoid or come out of negative equity; one of them is to consider refinancing your loan or make extra payments.

-You can’t change the mortgage or the vehicle, the best you can do is to increase the level of your payment by tasking yourself financially in other to balance the loan on time before the interest rate increase.
+You can’t change the mortgage or the vehicle, the best you can do is to increase the level of your payment by tasking yourself financially to balance the loan on time before the interest rate increases.

 Situations That Can Lead to an Upside Down Car Loan

-- Little or no Down Payment: Not making a down payment or making small down payment can result in an upside down car loan.
+- Little or no Down Payment: Not making a down payment or making a small down payment can result in an upside-down car loan.
 According to Edmunds, the recommended down payment on a car should be at least 12% which may be okay for a used car but might not work for a new car because a new car depreciates faster in its first year by at least 20%.

 - Long Duration Loan: The longer the loan term, the more difficult it is to build equity.
-Spreading your loan for a long time means you are giving room for the car to depreciate while you are still paying debt on it, in the process you will be spending more on the car due to wear and tear.
+Spreading your loan for a long time means you are giving room for the car to depreciate while you are still paying the debt on it, in the process, you will be spending more on the car due to wear and tear.

-- Depreciation: Cars are depreciating assets and as such they lose value over time.
+- Depreciation: Cars are depreciating assets and as such, they lose value over time.
 For example, new cars depreciate faster at 20% in their first year, and by the third year, they would have lost over 40% of their value.
 This can easily push you into negative equity and you struggle to build equity.

 - Overpaying: Another scenario that can lead to an upside-down auto loan is when you pay more than the car is worth at the time of purchase, this will only magnify the effect of depreciation over time.

-To control or resolve an upside down car loan, you have to consider a few significant things:
+To control or resolve an upside-down car loan, you have to consider a few significant things:

 - Refinance your Loan: Apply for refinancing to see if you can save more at a reduced interest rate, although you might have to pay more monthly.

-- Sell Your Car Privately: Selling your car privately will enable you make more money than selling to a dealership.
+- Sell Your Car Privately: Selling your car privately will enable you to make more money than selling to a dealership.
 Although, you may have to handle the paperwork by yourself in this case.

-- Wait to Attain Positive Equity: Ask yourself – do you really need to change your car?
-Can still make do with your current car?
+- Wait to Attain Positive Equity: Ask yourself – do you need to change your car?
+Can you still make do with your current car?
 Why not wait to attain positive equity?
 Wait until you have paid a significant amount on your current car.
 You should consider this over buying another one and go for something you can afford.